 In accordance with Art.
-33 of the Act of 84 and Art.
 34 of Regulation E-1, the technical specifications have to be submitted to regulatory body as a part of the application for test operation and for start-up and normal operation.

 In Art.
 35 of Regulation E-1 and in Appendix 1 of Regulation E-2, the content of technical specification is defined.